deforum-art/sd-webui-deforum/README.md

 * Color correction is quite forced atm.

-* Save/load settings button works no more than once for some reason.

 * Browsers often cannot load too big gifs, so try to use `ffmpeg` when possible.
 Make sure it's installed and linked in your PATH!

 * 3D mode doesn't work on resolutions so high that one of the dimensions is greater than 768.
 It's the limitation of the Adabins model